andrewshatnyy/andrewshatnyy.github.io/_posts/2015-08-2-spirally-traversing-a-twodimensional-array-in-javascript.md

 ## How to really walk two-dimensional array spirally

-Obviously solution above is over engineered and most likely you won't get a job :(.
-It's fun to play with matrixes but when it comes to real life you should never use code above in production.
+Obviously, the solution above is over engineered and most likely you won't get a job :(.
+It's fun to play with matrixes but when it comes to real life you should never use code described above in production.

-Spiral problem solved by keeping track of the coordinates for the traversed two-dimensional array.
+The spiral problem is solved by keeping track of the coordinates for the traversed two-dimensional array.

 * identify coordinates `topIndex`, `bottomIndex`, `leftIndex`, `rightIndex`

 {% highlight javascript %}
 [top ,o,o,o,  o]
 [left,o,o,o,  o]